 These were my first attempts at taking a reflection picture.
 They’re so overdone and kitchy, but I always wondered how tough it was to get a good one.

 Once out of the lava field, we scooted the rest of the way around the lake towards Linton Creek.
 It was moving fast and surprisingly deep, leaving us struggling to find a spot to cross.
-My strategery in these circumstances is to always hang as close to the creek as possible, leaving the game trails behind.
+My strategerie in these circumstances is to always hang as close to the creek as possible, leaving the game trails behind.
 I took the low road, Jeremiah took the high road.

 This little island was a neat looking spot that didn't translate well to pictures.
 (Note - "Hey idiot, there's a panoramic feature on that camera!"),,I thought there would be a crossing somewhere nearby.
 As Jeremiah slipped away up the mountain along a game trail, I hopped on out to the island.

 The moss-covered log was my first option to cross.
-It wasn’t as slick as it looked, but it was as skinny as it looks.
+It wasn’t as slick as it looked, but it was as skinny as it looked.
 I made it out about 3 feet or so, then turned around because this little thing a ways behind me caught my eye:

 As I came back up to the log, I noticed a larger one just to my left that didn’t go to the other side, but it gave me a clear view of…